Manville, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 42.07 mi of roadways, of which 39.19 mi were maintained by the municipality and 2.88 mi by Somerset County.

 No Interstate, U.S. or state highways directly serve Manville.
 The most prominent roadway in the borough is County Route 533.
 Also, the borough includes County Route 608.

 Public transportation

 Somerset County provides SCOOT bus service in the borough on its R1, R2 and Peak routes.

 Rail

 The Norfolk Southern Railway Lehigh Line, the Conrail Shared Assets Operations Lehigh Line, and the CSX Transportation Trenton Subdivision freight lines all connect at Port Reading Junction in Manville.

 Redevelopment

-Johns-Manville Corporation had a large manufacturing facility in the borough that utilized asbestos in its manufacturing processes.
-Manville has begun to leave behind its industrial past and the lingering asbestos pollution that was a legacy of the manufacturing that took place in the borough.
-The asbestos dumps have been removed or capped in compliance with environmental laws, and the former manufacturing land has been redeveloped into a large movie theater complex known as Reading Cinemas, a medium-sized retail outlet with a Walmart anchor store, and a used car wholesale auction company called ADESA New Jersey.

-Other areas of the borough are also undergoing redevelopment.
 The Federal Superfund project called The Federal Creosote Site was cleaned up by the United States Environmental Protection Agency (EPA) with $250 million of public funds.
 The Superfund cleanup project was performed in a 35 acre residential section of town called Claremont Development and in a 15 acre commercial area called the Rustic Mall, and was officially declared complete by the EPA on March 7, 2008.
-As of 2014, the borough has no plans to redevelop the former Superfund site.